OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

     AuthenticationResult result = null;
     try
     {
-        // Here we want to check for a cached token, independent of whatever policy was used to acquire it.
+        // Here we want toocheck for a cached token, independent of whatever policy was used tooacquire it.
         TokenCacheItem tci = pca.UserTokenCache.ReadItems(Globals.clientId).Where(i => i.Scope.Contains(Globals.clientId) && !string.IsNullOrEmpty(i.Policy)).FirstOrDefault();
         string existingPolicy = tci == null ? null : tci.Policy;

-        // Use AcquireTokenSilent to indicate that MSAL should throw an exception if a token cannot be acquired result = await pca.AcquireTokenSilentAsync(new string[] { Globals.clientId }, string.Empty, Globals.authority, existingPolicy, false);
+        // Use AcquireTokenSilent tooindicate that MSAL should throw an exception if a token cannot be acquired result = await pca.AcquireTokenSilentAsync(new string[] { Globals.clientId }, string.Empty, Globals.authority, existingPolicy, false);

     }
-    // If a token could not be acquired silently, we'll catch the exception and show the user a message. catch (MsalException ex)
+    // If a token could not be acquired silently, we'll catch hello exception and show hello user a message. catch (MsalException ex)
     {
-        // There is no access token in the cache, so prompt the user to sign-in. if (ex.ErrorCode == "failed_to_acquire_token_silently")
+        // There is no access token in hello cache, so prompt hello user toosign-in. if (ex.ErrorCode == "failed_to_acquire_token_silently")
         {
             MessageBox.Show("Please sign up or sign in first");